medhachaitanya/copeoapp/_pages/privacypolicy.md

 ---

 **Last updated**
-May 8 2021
+Sep 11 2021

 # Privacy Policy
-Medha Karri built the Copeo Timesheet Submission app as a Free app.
+Medha Karri built the Copeo Timesheet Submission/Approval app as a Free app.
 This SERVICE is provided by Medha Karri at no cost and is intended for use as is.

 This page is used to inform visitors regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use the Service.